Béni Ounif: Transportation

 Béni Ounif is on the N6 highway between Mecheria to the northwest and Béchar to the southwest.
 While a road leads from the western side of the city to the Moroccan town of Figuig, the border has been closed since 1994.
 Béni Ounif is 110 km from the provincial capital, Béchar.
 There is a total length of 263 km of roads in the commune.

 Béni Ounif has a station on the Méchéria-Béchar railway line operated by the National Company for Rail Transport.

 Education

 There are 10 elementary schools, with 70 classrooms including 47 in use.
 There are a total of 2,262 school students.

 5.8% of the population has a tertiary education, and another 20.3% has competed secondary education.
 The overall literacy rate is 79.3%, and is 86.0% among males and 72.7% among females.

 Health

 Béni Ounif has one polyclinic, 8-room care facilities, a maternity ward, and 2 private pharmacies.

 Culture

 Béni Ounif has a cinema with 315 seats.

 Religion

 Béni Ounif has 6 operational mosques, with another 3 under construction.
+Islam plays a central role in the cultural and religious practices of the people in Béni Ounif.
+Islamic traditions, such as prayer, fasting during Ramadan, and celebrations of Islamic holidays like Eid al-Fitr and Eid al-Adha, are important aspects of community life.

+Tribes

+The Berber people are indigenous to North Africa and have a long history in the region.
+In Algeria, Berbers make up a significant portion of the population, and they have preserved their distinct cultural practices, languages, and traditions.
+Berber Languages, such as Tamazight, are spoken by many Berbers in Béni Ounif.
+Arab-Berbers are individuals who have mixed Arab and Berber ancestry.
+They represent a significant portion of the population in Algeria, including Béni Ounif.
+Arab-Berbers have cultural characteristics that combine elements from both Arab and Berber traditions.
+While Berbers and Arab-Berbers are the predominant ethnic groups in Béni Ounif, it's worth noting that there may be smaller populations of other ethnic groups present in the region as well.
+This could include groups like Tuaregs or Sahrawis, who have historical ties to the broader Sahara region.